 This makes Ripple the rare crypto project that was around in some form before Bitcoin (CRYPTO: BTC), although it wasn’t a cryptocurrency at the time.

 Bitcoin’s anonymous creator, who used the pseudonym Satoshi Nakamoto, even mentioned Ripple once in an email.

 Programmer Jed McCaleb started developing the XRP cryptocurrency and blockchain in 2011.
 He recruited a team, found investors, and approached Fugger about using his RipplePay network in 2012.
 Fugger agreed to hand over control of RipplePay.
 They launched their company and the XRP cryptocurrency in 2012.
-The company was originally called NewCoin before changing the name to OpenCoin and then later to Ripple.
+The company was initially called NewCoin before changing the name to OpenCoin and then later to Ripple.

 Ripple would go on to establish partnerships with financial institutions.
 In 2019, it announced that more than 300 financial institutions in more than 45 countries were using its RippleNet payment network.

 If you’re debating whether this cryptocurrency is a good investment, Ripple’s success so far is one point in its favor.

 XRP was initially designed to have much quicker and cheaper transactions than other cryptocurrencies, making it more suitable for day-to-day payments.
 However, it is rarely used this way, as its developers focus on institutional usage of XRP.
 Institutional usage means functionality necessary for an organization or corporation (such as a bank or university) type of institution.